DataDog/integrations-core/docs/developer/tutorials/snmp/profiles.md

 #### Options

-`-f, --filter-path-oids` is an option to provide the path to a YAML file to be used as a filter to exclude some nodes within a MIB.
+`-f, --filters` is an option to provide the path to a YAML file containing a collection of MIB names and their list of node names to be included.

 For example: